ethyaan/NEMBBMS-js/README.md

 6. [License](#License)

 ## <a name="the-idea">The Idea</a>
-  At the initial stage of thinking about the project, we mostly think how we gonna create a structure for our backend app, basically there are few things which we most care about, being modular, and have well scalable structure for developing rest api, having a clean code and many more options based on our need. so based in this **Idea** I came up with this solution to my self that I create some thing that is modular and ready to use without extra codes.
+  When considering the project, our primary focus was creating a solid structure for the backend application.
+We prioritized having a modular, decoupled code structure, as well as a scalable structure for developing REST APIs.
+We also emphasized clean code and best practices for implementation and writing code.

-Simple to use without using extra modules and trying to have everything in the structre based on the map(soon I add photo of that map).
+  Based on these goals, I developed a solution that is both modular and readily usable, without the need for extra code.
+It is simple to use and has a clean structure that enhances the overall user experience.

 ## <a name="how-it-works">How it works</a>